Ruhinda01/Focus/README.md

 # **FOCUS: A Gamified Task Management Application**

+## Team:

+This project was a solo-built project by Ruhinda Roderick Izooba.

 ## Overview

 Focus is a feature-rich, gamified platform designed to help users manage their daily tasks efficiently.
 The application integrates a Pomodoro timer, drag and drop task prioritzation and health and experience tracking to make task management engaging and productive.